SherG/sherrieg/content/blog/darya-dugin-assasination/index.md

 ---

-Last night I read reports of the assassination of Daria Dugin (also spelled Darya Dugina) - the daughter of Russian activist and far-right ideologue Alexander Dugin.
+Last night I read the reports of the assassination of Daria Dugin (also spelled Darya Dugina) - the daughter of Russian activist and far-right ideologue Alexander Dugin.

-This was a horrifying tableau, with the father on the scene of his daughter's murder.
+This was a horrifying tableau, with the father on the scene.

 Most say the car targeted was really the father's car.
 Others say the car was actually registered to the daughter.
 The investigation and its findings will be opaque to the West.

 In fact, the entire event is opaque.
-We have one brief video, plus comments from Russian witnesses and Russian media.
+We have one brief video plus comments from Russian witnesses and Russian media.

+The video shows:
+* A car on fire
+* Debris strewn across the roadway
+* A body (face-down) lying 2 lanes across from the car (reported to have been ejected by the car bomb explosion)
+* The father on the scene
+* Emergency responders arriving

+## The elevation of Alexander Dugin

 Predictably, many Western media outlets are leading with the notion that Darya's father is "<a href="https://www.washingtonpost.com/politics/daughter-of-putins-brain-ideologist-killed-in-car-blast/2022/08/21/ded9acc0-2124-11ed-9ce6-68253bd31864_story.html" target="blank">Putin's Brain</a>," Putin's "Rasputin," or even "<a href="https://www.thesun.co.uk/news/19571946/putins-guide-alexander-hospital-bomb-killed-daughter/" target="blank">Putin's War Mastermind</a>."